gitavi21/b1/README.md

 # b1
 adding a gdamn readme file
-changes done by us from local
+changes done by us from local 3.0
-in order to test commit